farmOS/farmOS/docs/development/best-practice.md

 second testing site, make some modifications, and then open up a new issue in the [farmOS issue queue] and suggest your changes for inclusion in the project!

-This isn't meant to disuade you from experimenting!
-It is only meant to impart some caution and practical strategy so you don't end up pulling your hair out... or worse: losing data.

 [Drupal best practices]: https://www.drupal.org/best-practices
 [Drupal coding standards]: https://www.drupal.org/coding-standards
 [upgrade your farmOS]: /hosting/upgrading